emhoracek/smooch/haskell/README.md

 Roughly in order, except the last!!

-  * Use the correct background color for a set.
   * Get a whole bunch of non-FKiSS, single-palette dolls to work correctly.
       * Display Japanese dolls (fix encoding issues)
   * Figure out how NOT to use shell commands to unzip LHAs or convert cels.